-All penalties to the above rules shall be cumulative to the last official school day within each of the following three (3) periods of academic life:
+All penalties to the above rules or any behavior that results in discipline from the Athletic Department shall be cumulative to the last official school day within each of the following three (3) periods of academic life:

 - 1. Entire Duration of Grades K through 5

 - 2. Entire Duration of Grades 6 through 8

 - 3. Entire Duration of Grades 9 through 12